OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

             //Log the exception via the content of the variable named "exception" if it is not NULL
             //...
             //We build a generic response with a JSON format because we are in a REST API app context
-            //We also add an HTTP response header to indicate to the client app that the response is an error var responseBody = new Dictionary<String, String> { { "message", "An error occur, please retry" } };
+            //We also add an HTTP response header to indicate to the client app that the response
+            //is an error
+            var responseBody = new Dictionary<String, String>{{
+                "message", "An error occur, please retry"
+            }};
             JsonResult response = new JsonResult(responseBody);
             response.StatusCode = (int)HttpStatusCode.OK;
             Request.HttpContext.Response.Headers.Remove("X-ERROR");